-Three Mistakes Organizations Make When Creating Video
+3 Mistakes to Avoid When Creating a Storytelling Video

 We see this time and time again... organizations wanting to tell an emotive story through video and then being disappointed that the final product wasn't as heart-tugging as they'd hoped.
 This mainly happens for three reasons: